 Pilates is a great workout when your body is fighting against performing day-to-day activities.
 Just like tying your shoe.

-Here are the key points you should keep in mind when performing the Full Roll Up and modified version – Roll Up with bent knees.
+Here are the key points you should remember when performing the Full Roll Up and modified version – Roll Up with bent knees.

 - Do not thrust your ribs forward.

 - Your head is in alignment with your spine.
 Do not let the head lean forward, maintain a long neck.